 "Wouldn't it be cool to put some ash in a shell, to the point of a 250-round case of shells, and all his friends could go out and have a day on the range and celebrate the way this guy used to be?"
 Parnell says.
 "The way he was when he was alive — vibrant and enjoying life."

-STAN INGOLD, BYLINE: Priscilla Isler's husband, Glenn, was a hunter at heart and he started young.
-His dad passed away when he was 10, leaving his mom, him and nine brothers and sisters.
-So, Priscilla says Glenn took to the fields and forests to hunt for food.
+For Priscilla Isler, it was perfect.
+Her husband, Glenn, was a hunter at heart and he started young.
+His dad died when he was 10, leaving him and his mom, and nine brothers and sisters.
+Glenn took to the fields and forests to hunt for food.

-INGOLD: She says she can't imagine any other way to honor her husband's life than firing a bullet so he can go out with a bang.
-For NPR News, I'm Stan Ingold.
-Transcript provided by NPR, Copyright National Public Radio.
+Isler says she can't imagine any other way to honor her husband's life than firing a bullet so he goes out with a bang.